If you have a Unix or Unix-like (Linux, Mac OS) operating system, you can use the tcpdump tool to examine network traffic.

 dir dir – capture if the IEEE 802.11 frame direction is dir, which is a number or:

-The expressions segment of a tcpdump command gives you the opportunity to add a little programming to your packet selection.
+The expressions segment of a tcpdump command allows you to add a little programming to your packet selection.
 Unlike a regular program, however, this set of instructions has to be written in one line.
 If you are a frequent user of Unix or Linux, you will be used to the regular expressions of shell scripting and should have no problems understanding the format of these filters.

 Packets that meet the test laid down by the expression will be captured.
 So the result of each expression has to be “true”.